-Credit risk: The Children's House does not have deposits in financial institutions in excess of amounts insured by the Federal Deposit Insurance Corporation.
+Credit risk: The Children's House has deposits in financial institutions in excess of amounts insured by the Federal Deposit Insurance Corporation.
 The Children's House has not experienced any losses in such accounts and management believes it is not exposed to any significant credit risk on cash.